episerver/AlloyReact/README.md

 http://localhost:27399/en/alloy-plan/download-alloy-plan/

 ### Editing a content that has a dynamic DOM
 The block type `ThreeKeyFactsBlock` is rendered as a React component and the user can select what properties to be shown.
 This requires that the On Page Edit mode (OPE) can update the property overlays so that the editor is editing the correct properties.
-This is enabled by publishing the `beta/domUpdated` event in `componentDidUpdate`.

 Have a look at the component:
 `/Static/react/ThreeKeyFacts.jsx`